Athens in 2 Days: A Complete Itinerary for First Timers (2026)

 Get lost in Anafiotika

-Just a stone’s throw from Plaka lies the hidden gem of Anafiotika, a neighborhood within a neighborhood.
-It’s a quaint, picturesque enclave that feels like a slice of the Greek islands right in the heart of Athens.
-It’s probably the most photogenic and instagrammable place in Athens.
+Just above Plaka, you’ll find the hidden gem of Anafiotika, a neighborhood within a neighborhood.
+This small hillside enclave feels completely different from the rest of the city and almost looks like a little piece of the Greek islands tucked beneath the Acropolis.
+For me, it was easily one of the most photogenic places in Athens.

-Anafiotika is a residential neighborhood, so you’ll also get a glimpse of local life.
-Residents often gather outside their homes to chat, adding to the authentic Greek atmosphere.
-However, please be quiet, respect their privacy, and simply enjoy the slow pace of this enchanting neighborhood.
+Anafiotika is still a residential area, so you’ll also see everyday local life here.
+Residents often gather outside their homes to chat, adding to the authentic atmosphere.
+However, please respect their privacy and lower your voice, especially in the quieter passages close to people’s homes.

 You might also be interested in: 4 Days in Santorini, Greece